 - Though professing to be wise, they became fools.

-- And they changed the glory of the incorruptible God into a likeness of the image of corruptible man, and birds, and four-legged animals, and creeping things.2“creeping things” is one word in Greek, which can refer to reptiles, especially snakes.
+- And they changed the glory of the incorruptible God into a likeness of the image of corruptible man, and birds, and four-legged animals, and creeping things.fnquotation/allusion to Psalm 106:20, and possibly also Deuteronomy 4:15-19.
+Additionally, “creeping things” is one word in Greek, which can refer to anything that creeps, including but not limited to insects and reptiles, especially snakes.

-- who changed the truth of God into a lie, and reverently feared and served the creation instead of the One who created it, who is blessed through the ages.
+- who changed the truth of God into a lie, and reverently worshiped and served the creation instead of the Creator, who is blessed through the ages.
 Amen.

-- And doing the same thing, the males both rejected the natural use of the female and were inflamed in their lust for one another; males in7“in” is literal, almost certainly a reference to the sodomy that homosexual males engage in. males, bringing about their shame and receiving in themselves the recompense that was proper for their error.
+- And doing the same thing, the males both rejected the natural use of intercourse with the female and were inflamed in their lust for one another; males infn“in” is literal, almost certainly a reference to the sodomy that homosexual males engage in. males, bringing about their shame and receiving in themselves the recompense that was proper for their error.

 - And as they didn’t see fit to have recognition of God, God handed them over to a depraved mind to do improper things;